ABOUT

 Passionate about community outreach, Lily’s quartet and duo were awarded the Community Performance Partnerships Fellowship at NEC three years in a row.
 Through this program, she created and performed interactive programs in the Boston community, public schools and elder care facilities.
 She has volunteered her time as a cello teacher for students who would not have this opportunity otherwise through Kenya International Chamber Music Festival.
 Lily has performed with Street Symphony, an award winning organization that works to uplift and aid the homeless Skid Row community in Los Angeles through outreach and music.

-Lily’s love of music coupled with an interest in cognitive science have led her to study the intersection of these disciplines as a research assistant at the Brain and Music Lab at the University of Southern California and Music Cognition Lab at Tufts University.
-Lily seeks to bridge the gap between music performance and research, integrating her music cognition studies into performance, concert programming, and teaching.
+Lily’s love of music coupled with an interest in cognitive science have led her to study the intersection of these disciplines.
+She worked as a research assistant at the Brain and Music Lab at the University of Southern California and Music Cognition Lab at Tufts University.
+Now as a PhD student, Lily seeks to bridge the gap between music performance and research, integrating her music cognition studies into performance, concert programming, and teaching.

 When she is not practicing or studying psychology, Lily enjoys running, playing tennis, cooking, and spending time with her friends, family, and two cats, Cleo and Pumpkin.